skienzmatishun/rippreport/content/p/two-questions-decide-fairhopes-future/index.md

 summary: 'Two questions every voter should be asking in this city council election: Should the mayor take a second salary as utilities director or should that money fund a qualified engineer to oversee electric, gas, water and sewer?
 Do you support creating council districts so that citizens have a clear representative instead of five at-large seats that protect special interests?'
 authors:
 - admin
-alttags: 'Graphic promoting two key questions for Fairhope city council election: mayor salary vs. engineer hire, and district repre...'
+alttags: White text on black reads TWO QUESTIONS DECIDE and cursive script for Fairhopes Future, highlighting key city council...
 related_articles:
 - slug: last-chance-fauxhope-or-fairhope-vote-out-fauxhope-city-council
   title: LAST CHANCE FAUXHOPE OR FAIRHOPE VOTE OUT FAUXHOPE CITY COUNCIL